-As prednisone controls the output of your immune system, it can control responses preventing the immune cells from attacking and killing the other healthy cells in the body.
-Autoimmune diseases like lupus are often prescribed with prednisone.
+As prednisone controls the output of the immune system, it can control responses preventing the immune cells from attacking and killing the other healthy cells in the body.
+Autoimmune diseases like lupus are often treated with prednisone.

 3. Treatment of Bone Problems

 Various musculoskeletal ailments like chronic arthritis, osteoarthritis and gout are treated by prednisone.

 4. Treatment of Endocrine Disorders